stefania11/stefania11.github.io/_pages/resume.md

 ### Qualifications summary

-* Program synthesis for creative coding.
+* Program synthesis for computer-supported coding.
-* Prompt enginnering research for large language models.
+* Large language models for code generation.
-* Research on AI literacies for families.
+* Research on Creative AI applications.
 * Extensive experience in building programming platforms for children.
 * Teaching classes about creative learning and prototyping with AI.